IsCoolEntertainment/unity-restsharp/README.md

-# RestSharp - Simple REST Client for Unity3D
+# RestSharp - Simple REST Client for Unity

 Reduced version of original RestSharp client (no authentication for the moment, for instance).
 Some of the RestSharp APIs were based on .NET natives.